Community colleges in the United States: Advantages of community colleges

-Effective and passionate instructors can provide remedial students with social capital, leading them to services ranging from tutoring and counseling.
-Students in remedial courses can often end up performing “better than college-prepared students in terms of their grade point average, retention, and program completion”.
+Effective and passionate instructors can provide remedial students with social capital, leading them to services such as tutoring and counseling.
+Students in remedial courses can often end up performing "better than college-prepared students in terms of their grade point average, retention, and program completion".
 Remedial students who attend community college orientations and receive more contact with tutoring, advising and mentoring services find these options to be rewarding.
 Those who complete remedial courses before college level courses often experience more benefits, including higher grade point averages, compared to their counterparts who do not take these remedial courses early in their college careers.